-When we moved to Bali a couple of years ago, no one prepared us for the biggest culture shock of all: All restrooms are not created equal.
+When we moved to Bali a couple of years ago, we had a lot of cultural adjustments to make.
+However, no one prepared us for the biggest culture shock of all: All restrooms are not created equal.
 Outside of tourist areas, Indonesian bathrooms lack a couple of major items, namely: shower stalls and toilets.
 Of the two, the more interesting one is the Asian toilet.

 Lessons on how to use an Asian toilet